deepsthewarrior/rusty_os/README.md

 # rusty_os
-A OS written in Rust to brace myself with OS concepts and low level programming in Rust.
+An OS written in Rust to brace myself with OS concepts and low level programming in Rust.
 Status: Under Developement